 This registration flow allows for payments to happen on the child level as well, so it’s clear for your accounting (and the parents!) where payments were allocated, what sessions still have an outstanding balance, and more.

 Payment plans and automatic billing still happens with a family system, and makes getting paid on time easy for you!
 Parents select payment plans that make sense for them, and you get paid automatically.
+With a custom platform like Regpack, you can use conditional logic for family registration and register multiple potential campers at once.

 I’ve said before how your registration process is like your storefront, and while that is very true, your website where people will land first is the front door!

 It just makes sense to take care of it right at the start.
 The first impression a potential camper and parent has with your camp and what you’re all about is your website and then the experience they have moving through your registration process.
+This will be very different for day camps, overnight camps and even specialty camps and it’s important to convey the message of your particular program.

 I will start with a little known rule in the Internet business but it not that known outside of it: you have between 3-6 seconds for a first time visitor to assess what you have to offer and decide if it is for them.